Parity violation in gravitational waves and observational bounds from third-generation detectors

 \subsection{Symmetric teleparallel gravity}

-In view of Eqs.~\eqref{eq: a 1 ppe stegr} to \eqref{eq: b 2 ppe stegr}, we can define the PPE parameter set in ST gravity as follows:
+Given Eqs.~\eqref{eq: a 1 ppe stegr} to \eqref{eq: b 2 ppe stegr}, we can define the PPE parameter set in ST gravity as follows:

-Our MCMC results are listed in Table~\ref{tab: STEGR results} and plotted in Fig.~\ref{fig: corner fQ}.
-It is worth noticing that $\frac{\alpha_{1_0}}{M_\text{PV}}$ turns out to be unconstrained in all configurations.
+The MCMC results are listed in Table~\ref{tab: STEGR results} and plotted in Fig.~\ref{fig: corner fQ}.
+It is worth noticing that, in all configurations the quantity $\frac{\alpha_{1_0}}{M_\text{PV}}$ turns out to be unconstrained, as as it is not characterized by a specific posterior distribution, which simply reflects the chosen priors.
+The same behavior occurs also by enlarging the priors.
 On the other hand, the parameter $\beta_{1_0}$ is bounded with an accuracy of 0.08, 0.06 and 0.074 under the ET, ET\,+\,CE1 and ET\,+\,CE1\,+\,CE2 configurations, respectively.
-The same detector networks are capable of constraining $\frac{\delta_{2_0}}{M_\text{PV}}$ with an accuracy of $(2.52,\, 1.70,\, 1.53)\, M_{\odot}^2 \,\text{Mpc}^{-1}$, respectively.
+The same detector networks are capable of constraining $\frac{\delta_{2_0}}{M_\text{PV}}$ with an accuracy of $(1.80,\, 1.70,\, 1.53)\, M_{\odot}^2 \,\text{Mpc}^{-1}$, respectively.

-The results obtained for the 3G and 2G detector networks are compared in Fig.~\ref{fig: corner fQ LVK}.
+Similarly to the case of CS gravity, we compare the results obtained for the 3G and 2G detector networks in Fig.~\ref{fig: corner fQ LVK}.
 We note that $\frac{\alpha_{1_0}}{M_\text{PV}}$ remains unconstrained also for the 2G detectors.
 Moreover, the two configurations provide similar accuracy on the parameter $\beta_{1_0}$.
 However, the posterior distribution of the latter from the 3G detectors peaks around $0$, while the result of the 2G detectors is almost flat in the same confidence interval.
 Finally, the 3G detector network improves the accuracy on $\frac{\delta_{2_0}}{M_\text{PV}}$ by a factor $\sim 15$.